 With the UltraBlock UHC, the Orion Nebula is significantly more pronounced than it would be otherwise.
 With a 6” Newtonian under my Bortle Class 5 suburban skies, the UltraBlock makes the difference between being able to see the Lagoon Nebula or not, as with the Veil Nebula.
 Using a larger telescope of at least 12” in aperture with the UltraBlock allows you to see the Horsehead Nebula with some difficulty – an H-beta filter is probably far better for this task.

 Interestingly, holding two UltraBlocks in front of my eyes allowed me to just barely glimpse the gigantic faint nebula known as Barnard’s Loop in Orion.
 Normally this is a job for H-beta filters only, but the UltraBlocks do it well.

 Planetary nebulae are definitely increased in contrast with the UltraBlock, but not as much as with a dedicated oxygen-III filter.
 However, spotting small planetary nebulae at low power is still far easier with the UltraBlock than without.

 Compared to a pricier filter, the UltraBlock UHC’s principal disadvantage is the overall light transmission.
 To me, the difference is somewhere around a half to a third of a magnitude.
 However, the UltraBlock does just as well if not better at bringing out faint detail and provided equally sharp images, all at a much lower cost.

-While I do personally use a more expensive filter than the Orion UltraBlock, in side-by-side tests I can say with confidence that there is very little tangible gain of a more expensive filter over the UltraBlock and for the price it simply can’t be beat.
+While I do personally use a more expensive filter than the Orion UltraBlock, in side-by-side tests I can say with confidence that there is a very little tangible gain of a more expensive filter over the UltraBlock, and for the price, it simply can’t be beaten.
 If you are only buying one filter to start, the UltraBlock should be it.